-Paying your bills can have the biggest impact on your credit score, so if you miss a payment or make a late payment, you can find that you are negatively affected.
+Paying your bills can have a big impact on your credit score, so if you miss a payment or make a late payment, you can find that you are negatively affected.
 Even if you have a good credit score, a late payment can cause this to drop significantly.
 We’ve put together this guide on late payments and their effect on credit scores to help you understand this impact and what you can do to avoid late payments.

 First things first, it’s important to understand the difference between late and missed payments: